abhichaudhary514/BlinkIT-Grocery-Sales-Dashboard/README.md

 I'm a BCA student pursuing a Data Analytics course alongside my degree, building a portfolio of Power BI and SQL projects as I work toward a Data Analyst role.
 Feedback and suggestions are always welcome!

-📫 Connect with me on [LinkedIn](www.linkedin.com/in/abhimanyu-chaudhary-63249138b)
+📫 Connect with me on LinkedIn (www.linkedin.com/in/abhimanyu-chaudhary-63249138b)

 ---